 The Pro Review from TechReviewPro

-If you ask us to choose the ‘best’ one from list, we will be in trouble!
+If you ask us to choose the ‘best’ one from the list, we will be in trouble!
 It’s because each of these tools has its focus set on different purposes.
-For instance, Atom and Sublime Text 2 offers a better coding environment with easier options of file management.
+For instance, Atom and Sublime Text 2 offers a better coding environment with easier options for file management.
 On the other hand, Coda is a shrunk version of Integrated Development Environment, which is useful for server-level integration and other features you might expect.